whitecollaralgos/Algoways/docs/enhanced_trade_management_simple.md

 **Options Trader**: Fixed ₹10,000 per trade, portfolio target ₹50,000 **Multi-Strategy**: Different funds and risk levels per strategy

-This system transforms OpenAlgo into a professional-grade trading platform with institutional-level risk management capabilities, all while maintaining its user-friendly interface.
+This system transforms AlgoWays into a professional-grade trading platform with institutional-level risk management capabilities, all while maintaining its user-friendly interface.